qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 Bit `ConversionGate`; cleared, the entries run on the conversion's output, and so does the check in the QProperty setter.

+### Method slots own their receiver for the call

+A slot for a bound method keeps a reference on the function and a weak reference on the receiver, so that the connection does not keep the receiver alive.
+Delivering through a raw receiver pointer beside it binds a receiver the slot does not own (B12-4, B14-4).
+The weakref callback that disconnects is cleanup after the fact: a delivery already running keeps going while another thread drops the receiver's last reference.

+The weak reference is now the slot's only authority over the receiver.
+Each delivery upgrades it with `WeakRef::deref()` and owns the receiver until the Python call returns.
+A receiver being destroyed has its weak references cleared before any callback runs, so the upgrade answers a live object or nothing, and nothing means no call.

+A receiver whose type has no weak reference support - `__slots__` without `__weakref__` - gets a strong reference on the whole bound method instead.
+That keeps the receiver alive as long as the connection.
+The cost: a receiver that owns its sender forms a cycle through `PySideQSlotObject`, which the collector cannot walk, and is never freed.
+Making it collectable would mean giving the reference to the sender's wrapper, whose `referredObjects` the traversal already visits; what stands in the way is the disconnect, because `PySideQSlotObject` does not know its sender and Qt destroys slot objects while the sender is dying.
+`slot_weakrefless_receiver_test.py` measures the cycle and has to be turned around when that changes.
+Any other failure to create the weak reference, for example a `MemoryError`, takes the same fallback but is reported as unraisable.

+Not repaired: connecting the same bound method twice still leaves one registry row for two Qt connections (B14-5), so the weakref callback disconnects only one of them.
+Representing equal connections needs the record model of the FT5 handoff.
+The surviving connection does not deliver to the dead receiver.

+`WeakRef::deref()` exists in the free-threaded build only, where `PyWeakref_GetRef()` is always available; a build with a GIL has no caller.

+The bit is `MethodReceiverUpgrade`; cleared, a delivery binds the raw receiver pointer without touching its refcount, and a receiver without weak reference support is held as a raw pointer.

 ### What the lock contract does not promise